 No running injury is good news, but an Achilles injury can be especially painful.
 It typically feels like a sharp pain that shoots through the back of your ankle every time you push off the ground with that foot.
 And unfortunately, figuring out how to protect your Achilles from pain isn’t always easy.

-In fact, dealing with Achilles tendinopathy—which affects 1 in 20 recreational runners—once within the past year is the biggest risk factor for experiencing it again, according to a 2020 study published in the Journal of Science and Medicine in Sport.
+In fact, dealing with Achilles tendinopathy—which affects 1 in 20 recreational runners—once within the past year is the biggest risk factor for experiencing it again, according to a 2020 study published in the Inadequate strength in any or all of the.

-Here’s more about the types of Achilles pain you might experience, exactly how to prevent more serious injuries like Achilles tears, and what makes certain runners more prone to injuries Effective Exercises to Ease Foot Pain.
+Here’s more about the types of Achilles pain you might experience, exactly how to prevent more serious injuries like Achilles tears, and what makes certain runners more prone to injuries Stand with feet hip-width apart in front of a box at least 12 inches high.

 Plus, steal a handful of expert-backed exercises to help strengthen the tendon and the surrounding area to keep you from getting sidelined.